royvandewater/rise-of-the-machines-talk/outline.md

   - flexibility
     - allows you build anything easily.
 From automated workflow to programing microcontrollers, drones and robots
   - community
-    - meshblu, M2M messaging platform
     - 80% of our platform is open source
     - we have roughly 240 open source repositories
+    - including Meshblu, our M2M messaging platform, it talks cross protocol, and is completely free
 - **[!!!]** **With the rise of machines how do humans communicate?**
 - **[!!!]** **How Twilio helps solve this problem**
   - with the rise of machines how do humans communicate?